bhumm/TechScreen/README.md

 # TechScreen
 Technical screening questions
-Repo containing some of the technical screens I have done to show proficiency.
+repo containing some of the technical screens I have done to show proficiency.